7 Best At Home Physical Therapy Exercises To Maximize Recovery

 Final Thoughts

 Home exercises are designed to be practical, accessible, and feasible so that patients can maximize their efforts without instruction.
-These exercises allow them to keep working on their recovery even when not in the physical therapy office.
-Throughout treatment, these exercises are checked frequently by the therapist for proper form and progression.
+These exercises allow you to potentially keep working on your recovery even when you are not in the physical therapy office.

 If you found this article helpful, please share it!